-One question that Second Chance Lawyer – Merryl Jones often hears is: “Does depression count as a Social Security disability condition?”
+One question that Merryl Jones – Second Chance Lawyer often hears is: “Does depression count as a Social Security disability condition?”
 And in many cases, the answer is YES!
+It is one of the Social Security disability conditions.
 Clinical depression is recognized as a form of disability, so qualifying individuals may be able to receive Social Security Disability Insurance (SSDI) benefits if their depression leaves them unable to work.

 That said, demonstrating a need for disability benefits due to psychological issues can be difficult.
 You want a good Waco Social Security disability lawyer on your side to improve the chances that you’ll receive your benefits.
 Here’s what you need to know.